benzman81/homebridge-http-webhooks/README.md

 For air quality sensors the value for `NEWVALUE` is the new air quality value (Between 1-5, 1 Excellent).

 ## CO2 Sensor
-For a CO2 Sensor the value for `NEWVALUE` is the new PPM reading.
+For a CO2 sensor the value for `NEWVALUE` is the new PPM reading.

 ## Leak Sensor
 For leak sensors the value for `NEWVALUE` is the new leak state value (1 for leak, 0 for dry).